Rename Operation

 Context and Motivation

-An API endpoint, for instance an HTTP resource, has been developed, tested, and deployed.
-The name of one of the operations of the endpoint does not represent its semantics well; there is a mismatch between operation name and performed operation.
-It is difficult to comprehend.
+An API endpoint, for instance, an HTTP resource, has been developed, tested, and deployed.
+The name of one of the operations of the endpoint does not represent its semantics well; there is a mismatch between the operation name and the performed operation.
+It is not easy to comprehend.

-As an API provider, I want to express the responsibilities of an operation in its name so that client developers, API developers, and non-technical stakeholders (end users, product managers) understand the API — and each other in conversations about the API.
+As an API provider, I want to express the responsibilities of an operation in its name so that client developers, API developers, operators, and non-technical stakeholders such as end users and product managers understand the API — and each other in conversations about the API.

 #maintainability

-APIs should be changed as much as required and as little as possible, and ripple effects be avoided.
+APIs should be changed as much as required and as little as possible, and ripple effects be avoided; source code and documentation on client and provider side using a particular name have to be updated if this name changes.
 Expressive operation names help with orientation during API evolution.
-The source code and documentation on client and provider side using a particular name have to be updated if this name changes.
+Debugging and trouble shooting is also easier if logs and error reports contain meaninfgul names.

-Both API client developers and API maintainers should be able to grasp what an API is supposed to do (and actually does) easily.
-It should be straightforward to teach API usage.
-Educated guesses and implicit assumptions are likely to cause misunderstandings that lead to technical risk and defects later on.
+All stakeholders involved in development and operations should be able to grasp what an API is supposed to do (and actually does) with ease; it should be straightforward to teach API usage.
+On the contrary, educated guesses and implicit assumptions are likely to cause misunderstandings that lead to technical risk and defects later on.

 Initial Position Sketch